Featured in...

 Reviews shown are for The Debt Advice Service.

-What happens to my bills if I go to prison?
+What happens to my bills if I go to jail?

 Nothing happens to your bills if you go to prison.